CumulusNetworks/docs/content/cumulus-netq-46/More-Documents/NetQ-CLI-Reference-Manual/check.md

 - Number of ports that failed validation
 - Number of unverified ports (no peer found for the node)

+This command only checks the physical interfaces; it does not check bridges, bonds, or other software constructs.

 ### Syntax

 ```